Jefferson49/RepositoryHierarchy/README.md

 + Get additional features to rename call number categories (or groups of call numbers)
 + Get better support to design an archive arrangement/classification for your own archive and manage the corresponding call numbers
 + Generate a finding aid document (i.e. table of content or catalog) for a repository
-+ Generate a standardized archive EAD xml file to export the data of a repository to an archive portal
++ Generate a standardized archive EAD XML file to export the data of a repository to an archive portal
-+ Export the data of a repository to an external archive management system by using the EAD xml export
++ Export the data of a repository to an external archive management system by using the EAD XML export
 + Create links between webtrees and an external archive management system

 <a name="Screenshot"></a>